Rise of Prompt Engineers and AI Managers in 2024

 This operational model helps in managing the complexities of modern IT systems, which are often characterized by a mix of traditional infrastructure and modern applications, including cloud-based services.
 AIOps utilizes big data, machine learning, and other advanced analytics technologies to analyze IT data from various sources and then automates responses to improve operational efficiency.
 The proactive nature of AIOps not only enhances performance but also helps in cost reduction by minimizing the impact of IT issues on business operations.

-For more insights into the significance of AIOps, consider visiting Gartner or IBM.
+For more insights into the significance of AIOps, consider visiting IBM.

 4. Training and Education